-e.
+- e.
 Miscellaneous performance improvements in Fortran 90.
-KPP 3.0.0 optimizes for Fortran 90 performance by applying several guidelines in coding, particularly in reaction rate calculations that are computed repeatedly in loops:

-• Unifying number precision.
+KPP 3.0.0 optimizes for Fortran 90 performance by applying several guidelines in coding, particularly in reaction rate calculations that are computed repeatedly in loops: - Unifying number precision.
 Previous inputs to KPP used both single- and double-precision numbers.
-KPP input files and code now do not mix number precision to avoid conversion, which loses precision and costs computational time.

-- Switch to control update of reaction rate constants.
-Previously, KPP called subroutines to update reaction rate constants at every internal time step, but this is computationally expensive and may not be needed in most model applications, because the variables affecting rate constants are not updated between internal time steps in these models.
-An optional switch has been added so rate constants can be updated only at the beginning of the external time step. - Optimized rate law functions.
+KPP input files and code now do not mix number precision to avoid conversion, which loses precision and costs computational time. - Switch to control update of reaction rate constants.
+Previously, KPP called subroutines to update reaction rate constants at every internal time step, but this is computationally expensive and may not be needed in most model applications where the variables affecting rate constants are not updated between internal time steps.
+An optional switch has been added so that rate constants are updated only at the beginning of the external time step. - Optimized rate law functions.
 Rate law functions have been split to avoid computation of unnecessary terms.
-For example, previously a single function with Arrhenius temperature dependence was used for all reactions: $ARR{abc}(A, B, C) = A \exp(B/T) (300/T)^C$.
-However, certain reactions may have B = 0 or C = 0, but in this case the expressions 300/T or exp (0) are still computed, leading to the waste of CPU cycles.
-Separate rate functions where coefficients lead to constants, such as $ARR{ab}(A, B) = A \exp(B/T)$ have been added to skip computations that can be pre-evaluated to constants, leading to a 44% performance improvement of reaction rate computations in a full-chemistry GEOS-Chem model run. - Avoiding conditionals and optional arguments.
+For example, previously a single function with Arrhenius temperature dependence was used for all reactions: $ARR{abc}(A, B, C) = A \exp(B/T) (300/T)^{C}$.
+Many reactions may have B = 0 or C = 0 but the expressions 300/T or exp (0) are still needlessly computed.
+Separate rate functions such as $ARR{ab}(A, B) = A \exp(B/T)$ have been added, leading to a 44% performance improvement of reaction rate computations in a full-chemistry GEOS-Chem model run. - Avoiding conditionals and optional arguments.
 Conditional clauses such as IF, ELSE, and SELECT CASE, and testing for optional arguments add significant computational cost if called thousands of times.
 If a conditional clause or optional argument is present in a frequently called subroutine, the subroutine is split into different functions for each case. - Thread safety for generated code.
 The code generated is now thread safe, so that calls for updating rate constants and running the integrator can be placed in an OpenMP parallel loop for parallelization. - Improved expressions for vector and array functions.
 Several functions for basic vector and array operations originally used reference BLAS (Basic Linear Algebra Subprograms) implementations.
-These have been replaced with Fortran 90 expressions to allow for compilers to better optimize the code. - f.
+These have been replaced with Fortran 90 expressions to allow for compilers to better optimize the code. - 291 - f.
 Miscellaneous code improvements in KPP.
 The C source code of KPP has been improved so that no compiler warnings are generated.
 A more consistent memory allocation helps to avoid buffer overflow problems.
 The KPP language is now parsed by bison instead of yacc.